-25. Perform the following procedures, verbally discuss the results with management, and report "We performed the procedure and discussed the results with management."
+27. Perform the following procedures, verbally discuss the results with management, and report "We performed the procedure and discussed the results with management."

-a.
-Obtain and inspect the entity's most recent documentation that it has backed up its critical data (if no written documentation, inquire of personnel responsible for backing up critical data) and observe that such backup occurred within the past week.
-If backups are stored on a physical medium (e.g., tapes, CDs), observe evidence that backups are encrypted before being transported.

-We performed the procedure and discussed the results with management.

-b.
-Obtain and inspect the entity's most recent documentation that it has tested/verified that its backups can be restored (if no written documentation, inquire of personnel responsible for testing/verifying backup restoration) and observe evidence that the test/verification was successfully performed within the past 3 months.
+- a.
+Obtain and inspect the entity's most recent documentation that it has backed up its critical data (if there is no written documentation, then inquire of personnel responsible for backing up critical data) and observe evidence that such backup (a) occurred within the past week, (b) was not stored on the government's local server or network, and (c) was encrypted. - b.
+Obtain and inspect the entity's most recent documentation that it has tested/verified that its backups can be restored (if no written documentation, inquire of personnel responsible for testing/verifying backup restoration) and observe evidence that the test/verification was successfully performed within the past 3 months. - c.

-We performed the procedure and discussed the results with management.

-c.
 Obtain a listing of the entity's computers currently in use, and their related locations, and management's representation that the listing is complete.
 Randomly select 5 computers and observe while management demonstrates that the selected computers have current and active antivirus software and that the operating system and accounting system software in use are currently supported by the vendor.

+28. Randomly select 5 terminated employees (or all terminated employees if less than 5) using the list of terminated employees obtained in procedure 19.
+Observe evidence that the selected terminated employees have been removed or disabled from the network.

-We performed the procedure and discussed the results with management.
+Findings: We performed the procedure and discussed the results with management.

-Sexual Harassment
+Prevention of Sexual Harassment